Anatoli Fedyukin

-Anatoli Viktorovich Fedyukin (Анатолий Викторович Федюкин; 26 January 1952 in Voronezh – 29 July 2020) was a Soviet/Russian handball player who competed in the 1976 Summer Olympics and in the 1980 Summer Olympics.
+Anatoli Viktorovich Fedyukin (Анатолий Викторович Федюкин; 26 January 1952 in Voronezh – 29 July 2020) was a Soviet/Russian handball player and coach.
+He won both Olympic and World gold medals, and competed in the 1976 Summer Olympics and in the 1980 Summer Olympics.

+Career

 He trained at Zenit in Moscow until 1978 and at the Armed Forces sports society (CSKA) in the same city since then.
+He won the Soviet Men's Handball Championship 4 times (1979, 1980, 1982 and 1983) and reached the final of the 1982-83 European Cup, where CSKA lost to VfL Gummersbach.

 In 1976 he won the Olympic gold medal with the Soviet team.
 He played three matches including the final.

 Four years later he was part of the Soviet team which won the silver medal.
 He played five matches including the final and scored 21 goals.

+At the 1978 World Championship he won a silver medal, losing to West Germany in the final.
+At the 1982 World Championship he won a gold medal.

+Coaching career

+After his playing days he first coached CSKA's second team Iskra Odinzowo, and then CSKA from 1989 to 1995.
+Here he won the Russian Handball Super League in 1994 and 1995.
+From 2000 to 2002 he coached the Icelandic team Fram Reykjavik.
+From 2002 to 2004 he coached Energija Voronezh.